 St. Francis Central Catholic participates each summer in the Scholastic Summer Reading Challenge.
 The primary purpose of the Summer Reading Challenge is to encourage students to continue to read every day over the summer.
 Students who read on a consistent basis over the summer are much more likely to maintain core academic skills.

-First is our school-wide competition.
+This a school-wide competition.
 The students in each grade who read the most minutes during the competition period; generally from a few days after the last day of school until the first day of school, earn awards.
 The class that reads the largest combined total of minutes and the class with the largest number of participating students also earn awards.
 The individual student who reads the most minutes wins a trophy and the title of St. Francis Super Reader.

 For both parts of the Summer Reading Challenge, students create an account on the Scholastic Summer Reading Challenge website.
 There is a step in the process where the specific school can be entered.
 The same account and log-in information can be used from year to year.
 They then enter their total minutes read each day.